pegurnee/2016-01-667/homework/2_hw/instructions.md

   c.
 What is the weighted average class entropy if C is used as the condition?
   d.
 Which is the best condition?
 Show the partition of records.
 3.
+  Consider the given training records.
+Show how the top node of the decision tree will be built.
+Show quality of possible conditions, best condition, and partition of records for best condition.